After Christmas last year, I spent a couple of days in the small town of Jiaoxie (角斜), close to Nantong (南通), three hours west of Shanghai.

 Inside a few wooden tables and stools are provided for customers.
 Note the jars of homemade hot chilli sauce!

-The restaurant is particularly busy just before Chinese New Year with customers stocking up on special shoutau buns.
+The restaurant is bustling just before Chinese New Year with customers stocking up on special shoutau buns.

 Translated into English, shoutau (寿桃) means “peaches of immortality”, so called due to their mystic virtue of conferring longevity on all who eat them (a common theme in Chinese art).